Facebooktwitterredditpinterestlinkedintumblr

 You should check if the touchpad is disabled and restore the default settings to enable the touchpad.
 You can reset these options if you believe you disabled the touchpad mistakenly.

-Therefore, if you remember the steps you took, you can go back and undo them.
-However, if you don’t, the drivers’ settings will undo the freezing.
+Therefore, if you remember your steps, you can go back and undo them.
+However, the drivers’ settings will undo the freezing if you don’t.

 Although you will receive the push message on new updates, you may need to check by yourself.
 If the touchpad does not work with the update, you may roll back to previous updates to deal with the non-compatibility.